 Did you know that someone in the United States develops Alzheimer's every 66 seconds?
 Multi-billionaire philanthropist Bill Gates knows.
 He has had family impacted by the disease.
 And that's why he's investing $50 million to fund research to find treatment for Alzheimer's disease, a type of dementia that destroys memory and mental processing.
 "It’s a terrible disease that devastates both those who have it and their loved ones," Gates wrote on his blog recently.
 "I know how awful it is to watch people you love struggle as the disease robs them of their mental capacity, and there is nothing you can do about it.
 It feels a lot like you’re experiencing a gradual death of the person that you knew."
 Alzheimer's is the No. 6 cause of death in the United States.
 It kills more ...

 Physical activity is an important key to overall health.
 For example, studies have shown that dance can improve memory retention and even 10 minutes of physical activity can help destroy cancer cells.
 But what happens after you are physically active?
 Studies also found that increased physical activity was often followed by extended rest, which may reduce long-term benefits.
-Now, a recent study has found that replacing rest between exercise sessions with additional ecologically relevant physical activities may help improve cognitive decline among Latino adults.
-Let’s dig deeper into this study and how it impacts older Latinos and all people.
+Now, a recent research study has found that replacing rest between exercise sessions with additional ecologically relevant physical activities may help improve cognitive decline among Spanish-speaking Latino adults.
+Let’s dig deeper into this study and how it impacts older people.

 What is Ecological Momentary Intervention?